BrentSeidel/Ada-Lisp/README.md

 3. List operations - CAR and CDR
 4. DOWHILE/DOTIMES
 5. User defined functions.
+6. Local variables.
-6. Hardware access.
+7. Hardware access.
 This is done by allowing the host software to add custom lisp commands.
 This may also be useful for embedding the lisp interpreter in other applications.